Guide · For investors

 What is the cheapest property type to invest in Edmonton?

-Apartment condominiums offer the lowest entry at $212,054 average.
+Apartment condominiums offer the lowest entry point of any property type.
 One-bedrooms near LRT stations or university areas rent for $1,100–$1,400/month.
-Row/townhouses at $307,666 appeal to families and carry lower vacancy risk.
+Row/townhouses cost more but appeal to families and carry lower vacancy risk.
 Factor in condo fees ($250–$500/month) when calculating cash flow on apartments.

 What are the best areas to invest in Edmonton?